To help secure your AWS resources, follow these recommendations for the AWS Identity and Access Management (IAM) service.

 For more information about setting a password policy in your account, see Setting an Account Password Policy for IAM Users.

-For more information about rotating access keys for IAM users, see Rotating Access Keys (AWS Command Line Tools and API).
+For more information about rotating access keys for IAM users, see Rotating Access Keys (AWS CLI, Tools for Windows PowerShell, and AWS API).